Follow Us On:

 - Strength of Convention Muslim League was fictitious

-- Opposition of One Unit by the small provinces.
+- The opposition of One Unit by the small provinces.

 - Exaggerated claims about development in the ceremonies of Celebrations of a decay.